leogmendoza/quenchtessential/README.md

-# 🌱Quenchtessential: IoT Plant Watering and Monitoring
+# 🌱Quenchtessential: IoT Plant Watering and Monitoring System

 > Water _quenches_ the thirst of plants, thus it is _quintessential_.